ide8/tacotron2/README.md

 ### Run preprocessing

-Since both `waveglow.py` and `tacotron2.py` contains the class `PreprocessingConfig`, training and validation dataset can be produced by running any or them:
+Since both scripts `waveglow.py` and `tacotron2.py` contain the class `PreprocessingConfig`, training and validation dataset can be produced by running any of them:

 ```
 python preprocess.py --exp tacotron2